SnapperTT/sdl-stb-font/README.md

 * Simple text rendering - `fc.drawText(x, y, string)`
 * Rendering to a texture - `fc.renderTextToTexture(string, &widthOut, &heightOut)`
 * Rendering to a texture object - see examples
+* Can convert mouse location to caret location in string (strings without newlines only)
 * UTF-8 support
 * Handles newlines
 * Fallback fonts support - can support many languages at once!